-- You will have to wear a sanitary pad and wait for labor.
+- You may have to wear a sanitary pad and wait for labor.

-- The doctor will advise you to take a warm bath and paracetamol in case of painful contractions and discomfort.
+- The doctor might advise you to take a warm bath and paracetamol in case of painful contractions and discomfort.

-- You have to seek immediate medical attention in case of blood loss, unbearable pain, or spontaneous rupture of membrane.
+- You should seek immediate medical attention in case of blood loss, unbearable pain, or spontaneous rupture of membrane.

-The procedure will be repeated if the labor doesn’t start within the expected time.
+The procedure may have to be repeated if the labor doesn’t start within the expected time.

-Although this procedure is ideal for inducing natural labor, it is not always recommended.
+Although this procedure is considered ideal for inducing natural labor, it is not always recommended.

 When Should You Not Get A Membrane Sweep Done?

-Membrane sweep should not be carried out under the following conditions (4):
+Membrane sweep may not be carried out under the following conditions: